MSeifert04/MiSe.Shuffle/documentation/articles/develop.md

 ## Builds

 - Coverage: Executes the tests and generates a coverage report in ".coverage".
-- Documentation: Generates the documentation in "docs".
+- Documentation: Generates the documentation in ".docs".
 - Tests: Runs all tests.
 - In any build a NuGet package for the library is build in either "src\bin\Release" (Release configuration) or "src\bin\Debug" (any other configuration).